About this listing

 The apartment is quietly situated in a sheltered location, a very short distance up the road from the entrance to Warrior Square Gardens.
 It is up two short flights of stairs from the front door and has been recently decorated throughout in tranquil colours.
 It is kept warm and cosy in winter, with full modern gas-fired central heating.
 In summer, fans are supplied, although the apartment has the advantage that it is not subject to the full glare of the midday sun.

-There is a very light and airy lounge / dining room, with a full height bay window giving side Sea views, and a large comfy chaise sofa which can convert into a double bed.
+There is a very light and airy lounge / dining room, with a full height bay window giving side Sea Views, and a large comfy chaise sofa which can convert into a double bed for up to two guests.

 A large Smart TV is wall mounted in the lounge.
 Cosy up to watch a film on Netflix, or catch up on those missed programmes with the BBC iPlayer.
 If listening to music is more your style, all the DAB radio channels can be accessed as well.

-Free secure Wi-Fi throughout is included.
+Free secure Dual Band Wi-Fi throughout is included.
 Forgotten to bring your tablet? - no problem - use the Smart TV instead for full internet access.

 The oak dining table seats four people comfortably.